caltechlibrary/acacia/INSTALL.md

 Normally these processes would be run in this order.
 Probably run them about every 15 to 30 minutes during business hours.
 It is also possible to trigger these script on demand.
 That's something that should be explored in the pilot use of this experimental application.

-You can run these scripts via cron.
+You can run these scripts via cron to run nightly.
+Note the retreieve-metadata script can cause the web application to be briefly unavailable when it causing Apache to return a 500 error.
+This is probably a result of the time that the SQlite3 database is locked and unreadable by Apache's WSGI service.

 ```bash
     #!/bin/bash